animal-tree/Another-Version/2-Opposing-views.md

 >
 > He looks like the Cowardly Lion from Wizard of Oz, but he neither thinks he's cowardly — his spirit animal is a lion — nor is.
 Jeremiah is brave.
 Jeremiah is a hobbit, a fellow hobbit.

+### Area exam (and all As)

+I passed my area exam, within a few weeks of the close of the Spring, 2019 semester, "with flying colors" according to Henry.

+Henry, compared to other professors of similar rank and background, deserves credit for not thinking deep learning was a fad, and had some intuition about ideas like the biologically-inspired neuron in the diagram [above](#benzodiazepine-benzos-mechanism-of-action), though not always of involved ideas, like the use of attention mechanisms (e.g., MHDPA).
+My next advisor was my machine vision professor from my first year, Chenliang Xu, technically not in the room during the area exam, and was answering the Skype call from China.
+He was the only person in the meeting who asked for elaboration on how I planned to do "relational representations" for vision with image features from a CNN, since he didn't know what MHDPA was (neither did my NLP professor in the semester before my hospitalization) and I went back to slide 11 and re-described MHDPA to all of them again, and the fact that Chenliang was the only one of them who showed interest in the method that most revolutionized the next years of their fields, is a synchronicitiy, because he became my later advisor.

+The other faculty were probably mostly impressed by my "flying colors," as my personality was made vibrant by the benzos I had to take at a higher dose that day to function, but that’s not how Henry meant it.

+[My slides for that area exam were quite colorful](https://docs.google.com/presentation/d/1LK0urIs8yu_e7HyZ-VQoDJUiGpPeTPEUgfhjK5Kw_7w/edit?usp=sharing), but that's also not how Henry meant it (see slide 11 for the description of MHDPA).

+I rehearsed that area exam in front of my mom and uncle for a week every day before the area exam.
+At the area exam, I presented word by word as I rehearsed.
+My mom and uncle knew I was going to take benzos that day at a higher dose.
+That was the plan.
+I even rehearsed one day in front of them at an irregular but smaller dose.
+They also knew.
+That was also the plan.
+(And, by the way, benzos were originally prescribed to me for social anxiety).
+That was one of two occasions during my greater-than-yearlong benzo torture-out that I had to take an irregular dose of benzos to do something, the other being [the poster presentation for the Med Center](#charles-venuto), since that also involved cognitive performance in front of down-looking authorities in a higher-pressure requirement/opportunity with no other non-risky/non-embarassing way to do it.
+Backtracking to main timeline...

+My uncle was worried I wouldn't pass, and we all celebrated joyfully that I did.
+The area exam is the biggest defense of the University of Rochester CS department PhD program, other than the thesis.
+CS students at the University of Rochester are awarded a master's degree for a successful area exam defense, 60ish-page paper and oral, as was I!
+In my case, it only took my earlier stock of genius, an extremely dedicated human spirit fighting through brain damage on will alone, a genius paper that probably none of them read, and a big dose of benzos in the late spring of 2019.

+My family besides me also have higher-level degrees.
+My mom, a master's degree in music theory.
+My uncles Slava and Sasha, PhDs, in physics and mathematics, respectively.
+My cousins, PhDs in dermatology and pharmacology.
+My sister, nurse practitioner (master's degree).
+And my best friend, also in a PhD program (immunology) but in another city.
+All were proud of me.
+None knew all the details of the hospitalizations.
+Henry of course didn't either.
+This book is the real-time processing of that memory and the rest of these memories, all traumatic, into writing.

 ### Flying colors

 The first psychiatrist and I walked together in the hall and he thought I was bright.
 The social lubricant of benzos gave me a visibly colorful brilliance that I think he reacted to as authoritative, about my knowledge of benzos and intelligence.
 Let's call this luminescence "flying colors," a term I'm borrowing from Henry.
 The first psychiatrist said I'd be weaned off before the discharge, and that was the schedule.
 I was able to articulate colorfully to him with an intimate/earnest social charm that I wanted to be weaned off from the drugs before discharge.
 He reassured, I would be weaned off before discharge.